Cursed (2005 film): Filming

 Editor Patrick Lussier, a frequent collaborator of Craven, had just finished working on re-shoots of Darkness Falls when he was brought in to work on Cursed, which was nearing the end of its principal photography.
 According to Lussier, the unfinished original version of the film ran about 90 minutes long, and the only thing it was missing, besides the ending, was the score and all the visual effects.

 The movie was put back into a development phase during which all parties discussed on the outcome.
 Several options were considered, including shooting the final confrontation as it was originally written or transform the script into something different, saving as much filmed footage as possible.
 One alternative was to turn the characters of Jesse Eisenberg and John C. McGinley into werewolf hunters.

 Ultimately, the original screenplay went under a major rewrite that turned Ellie and Jimmy into estranged siblings and morphed Vince into Ellie's mysterious boyfriend Jake.
 From those 90 minutes, the new version only included about 12 minutes of the original footage.

 After a tentative September restart, the movie officially went back into production on November 17, 2003.
 "Quite an extraordinary amount of new material is going to be shot, and a lot of material is going to be thrown away," Craven said at the time.
 Rick Baker, who had created the original werewolf design, left the project because of scheduling conflicts and KNB EFX Group came on board to oversee all the new makeup effects.

 The exteriors for Jake's new club Tinsel were shot in Vine Street, next to The Capitol Records Tower, Hollywood and Jimmy and Ellie's house was built on the Universal Studios backlot.

 In the film, Ellie works among the crew of The Late Late Show with Craig Kilborn, with Kilborn making a cameo appearance and Scott Baio, as himself, being booked to appear on the show.
 Kilborn left the show a few months after shooting wrapped, in August 2004, before the film's release, and was replaced by Craig Ferguson.
-Originally, during the rewrites, Bob Weinstein wanted the movie to open with an animated opening sequence similar to Scooby-Doo, he wanted to get Disney animator Eric Goldberg to make the sequence, But Goldberg declined twice.
+Originally, during the rewrites, Bob Weinstein wanted the movie to open with an animated opening sequence similar to Scooby-Doo, he wanted to get Disney animator Eric Goldberg to make the sequence, along with a small cameo, But Goldberg declined twice.